cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 "How do I know which computer my brother's sitting in right now?"
 Marlene thought.
 "Bullshit."
 Marwin was always in tails with a mask on, without exception.
-She had always been able to write to him without thinking where to go.
+She had always been able to write to him without thinking about where to go.
 She didn't understand.

 Marwin: "WHERE DO YOU HAVE THE ADDRESS HER?"